Before you can use your PicoMic wireless system, make sure to:

 The microphones charge only when the receiver is charging itself and its USB cable is connected to a power source.

-The LED lights up in orange when charging is in progress, and turns off when charging is complete.
+The LED flashes yellow when charging is in progress, and turns green when charging is complete.